Tramper who died in Nelson Lakes National Park named as Tracey Smith

 The woman who died while tramping in the Nelson Lakes area over the long weekend was Golden Bay's Tracey Smith.

-Smith was caught in a blizzard while tramping in Nelson Lakes National Park and died from severe hypothermia after battling the extreme conditions.
+Smith was caught in a blizzard while tramping in Nelson Lakes National Park and died from severe hypothermia on June 1 after battling the extreme conditions.

 A family member she was tramping with made it to Angelus Hut to raise the alarm after they were unable to get cellphone reception.